accuratepup/excel-news-converter/README.md

-# Excel to JSON Converter
+# Excel to News Directory Converter

-A Python script that reads Excel files (.xlsx) and converts table data to JSON format.
-The script is designed to work with tables that have columns for Date, Title, and Description.
+A Python script that reads Excel files (.xlsx) and converts table data to a structured news directory format with HTML files.
+The script is designed to work with tables that have columns for Date, Source, Title, Link, and Description.

 ## Features

 - Reads Excel files (.xlsx format)
-- Converts table data to structured JSON
+- Converts table data to HTML news articles
+- Creates organized directory structure with date-based file naming
+- Generates configuration files for easy navigation
-- Handles date formatting
+- Handles date formatting and content structuring
-- Supports custom output file names
+- Supports metadata including source and link information
-- Provides detailed error messages
+- Provides detailed conversion summaries
-- Works with any number of columns (not just Date, Title, Description)
+- Works with the complete 5-column structure (Date, Source, Title, Link, Description)

 ## Installation